Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Recall that this switch is unmanaged, it needs to autonomously learn the correct ports corresponding to each device's MAC address.
 It does this by reading the source MAC of all incoming Ethernet frames.
 Once it has the source MAC, it checks the address table to see if this MAC is already present.
 If no entry exists, it writes a new one.

 The requirement that all entries in the table be unique is not only a correctness requirement but also stems from two [physical implementation constraints (see ASIC implementation rules for readers not already deeply familiar with ASIC design )](https://essenceia.github.io/projects/floating_dragon/#asic-implementation-rules):
-- **Most efficient utilization of the table**: since the table is implemented in hardware not only is its size fixed but each additional entry is none-lineraly more expensive.
+- **Most efficient utilization of the table**: since the table is implemented in hardware not only is its size fixed but each additional entry is none-linearly more expensive.
 Since this first generation 3 port design only features 4 such entries it is imperative to make the most use of each entry, and duplicated entries are a pure waste.
-- **Timing**: hitting on this address table is on the critical path.
+- **Timing**: lookup of this address table is on the critical path.
 But by guaranteeing that each hit is unique, we can replace the priority mux selecting from individual entry hit to the table hit, with a lower logic depth and/or reduction tree.
 See the code below as an example for the entry port hit to table port hit.

 ```verilog
 always @(*) begin